 When you really understand someone's tastes, you can get them to eat whatever you think is best for them.
 It is all in how you prepare and present it.
 The same principles apply to news.
 The identity-based model of journalism is not about dumbing down the news.
 It is about serving individuals so well that they are getting what they want and what you-the journalist-think they need.
-In some ways then it may seem that the identity-based model of journalism is not too different from the service principle of the social responsibility model of journalism.
+In some ways then it may seem that the identity-based model of journalism.
+But the important distinction is that the identity-based model of journalism.
 But the important distinction is that the identity-based model of journalism focuses on serving the individual while rejecting the notion that general-circulation news has value.